JohannesGerwertDillinger/DigiSpine/DataProduct/README.md

     scan.startup.mode='earliest'
     ) FORMAT PLAIN ENCODE JSON;
     ```
+#### Create a materialized view that combines data/processes data
-- Create a materialized view that represents data we offer as product.
-This also defines the data transformation/mapping from streams
+- Create a materialized view that performs stream processing/transformation so that we get  data we offer as product.
     ```sql
     CREATE MATERIALIZED VIEW flugdaten_stream_mv AS
     SELECT flugdaten_value,